exporl/apex/documentation/examples/index.md

 ### Conceptual

-The experiment as described in the previous paragraph should first be translated to concepts understood by Apex3.
+The experiment as described in the previous paragraph should first be translated to concepts understood by APEX 4.
 The main concepts in this example are *datablock*, *stimulus*, *screen* and *procedure*.
 For each of the 3 words to be presented to the subject, a wave file is available on disk.
 For each wave file, a datablock is defined, and for